kangnurrohman/data-science-portfolio/README.md

          _Tools: Pandas, Numpy, Matplotlib, and Plotly_

-      - [Uber Analytics](https://github.com/kangnurrohman/data-science-portfolio/blob/main/Data%20Analytics/uber-analytics.ipynb): Analyzing Amazon's customer data via ETL is vital for optimizing the e-commerce giant.
-We'll delve into recommendation algorithms, user behavior, sentiment, and top products to understand Amazon's market dominance.
+      - [Uber Analytics](https://github.com/kangnurrohman/data-science-portfolio/blob/main/Data%20Analytics/uber-analytics.ipynb): In this analysis, we will carry out EDA on Uber with the ETL (extract, Transform Load) principle.

          _Personal project | September 2023_